vitor-faria/semopenalex-concept-embeddings/README.md

 One specific pre-computed example is returned for the following query:

 ```
-/embeddings?concept_id=C121608353?limit=10000
+/embeddings?concept_id=C154945302&limit=20000
 ```

-This toy example is materialized in a file, so the API will not execute any pipeline step.
+This toy example (Concept [Artificial Intelligence](https://semopenalex.org/concept/C154945302), with 20k triples and default parameters) is materialized in a file, so the API will not execute any pipeline step.
 This is to illustrate how results are presented, and also to easily check if the API is available without computing embeddings.